 Hamilton Viewpoint Park

-Just as the name infers, Hamilton Viewpoint Park is a wonderful place to go for fantastic views of the Seattle skyline.
+Just as the name implies, Hamilton Viewpoint Park is a wonderful place to go for fantastic views of the Seattle skyline.
 Besides the spectacular vistas, Hamilton Viewpoint Park is also a lovely spot to spend the day with family and friends.

 Large trees provide cool, shady spots for picnicking, and open grassy areas are perfect for ball games.
 Benches are sprinkled around the park, where you can sit and soak up the views.